Bachelor's Program in Sociology

 • Why study Sociology at the University of Mannheim?

-The program has an interdisciplinary approach: your minor, the career development module, and the social skills courses ensure you are ideally prepared for the world of work.
+The program has an interdisciplinary approach: your minor, the career development module, and the social skills courses ensure that you are ideally prepared for the world of work.
 That’s why the program has repeatedly done well in national and international rankings.
 In particular, the high quality of the research and the first-class study environment were recognized.

 Our students value the personal support given by the academic advisors, the ability to work in small groups, the good computer equipment, and the library’s long opening hours.